Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 2. This progress should not come at the expense of longer hours

 We believe failing to deliver value is the greatest problem software developers face.
-Once you doubt your code is useful, your job stops being fun no matter how pleasant it might be otherwise.
+Once you doubt your code is useful, your job stops being fun no matter how pleasant it might be otherwise (plus useless code [endangers your career]({{site.baseurl}}/agile/2021/09/01/1-on-autonomy.html)).

 Our industry is suffused with unused code, half finished projects and features that negatively impact a project by increasing complexity and maintenance.